 How to leave New York residency [Guide + FAQ]

-New York is an iconic city but the tax burden is heavy.
+New York is an iconic city, but its tax burden is heavy.

 Living and tax obligations are costly.
-For frequent travelers, digital nomads, and those looking to leave the city, the tax system can be notoriously hard to break.
+For frequent travelers, digital nomads, and those looking to leave the city, the tax system can be notoriously hard to break away from.
 Breaking the tax residency bond isn't just about moving away; it's about navigating the domicile and statutory residency tests.

-This guide helps you master the nuances of tax residency and your journey toward savings.
+This guide helps you master the nuances of tax residency and your journey toward tax savings.

 Choosing your destination: a home base for global living

 In the life of a digital nomad, home is everywhere yet nowhere.
 Establishing a state domicile is nonetheless a requirement for a US citizen.
-That being the case, many nomads are choosing to plant their flag in places like South Dakota or Florida, states without an income tax, while your heart and feet wander across continents.
+That being the case, many nomads choose to plant their flag in places like Florida or South Dakota, states without an income tax, while their hearts and feet wander across continents.

 By planning your trips carefully and staying under the 183-day annual limit, you can explore different countries and not be tethered to any state's tax system.